 The strongest proof we have today is that mandaire.app and mandaire.dev were built using this exact system, in months, directing the build in plain English.
 The artifacts on the .dev page are real, redacted excerpts from the actual decision ledger and taste memory.
 That case is bounded in four ways, all named here:

-Both surfaces use the same architectural primitives (persistent encrypted store, deterministic disclosure engine, central reasoner with replay-verifiable audit, BYO renderer, refused-paths ledger, open-protocol exit ramp).
+Both surfaces use the same architectural primitives (persistent encrypted store, deterministic disclosure engine, central reasoner [in development], BYO renderer, refused-paths ledger, open-protocol exit ramp).
 Both produce the same artifact shapes (intent brief, end-of-build, decision ledger, taste memory, failure admission, refusal note).
 The honest difference is which primitive carries the most weight on each surface, the binding constraint per domain.

-mandaire.app, AI Chief of Staff.
+mandaire.app, personal knowledge graph.
 The work product is your life.
 Family, career, relationships, health, finance, time.
 Binding constraint: relationship-graph integrity.
 The disclosure engine is the load-bearing primitive on this surface.
 If Mandaire leaks the wrong thing to the wrong person at the wrong time, the product fails, irrespective of how good its judgment record is.
 The judgment artifact is your personal taste memory + relationship model + commitment ledger; the disclosure surface is real people in real time (family, friends, colleagues, advisors, doctors, lawyers, network).
 What it refuses: the wrong send, the wrong commitment, the wrong allocation of attention.

 What this means for the architecture in practice.
 The disclosure engine ships at full per-(person, topic, context, surface) granularity on .app because that is the surface's binding constraint.
 On .dev, the disclosure engine ships as a more constrained redaction-tool for decision-ledger excerpts when sharing with future investors or engineers; the per-person rules language exists but is not the value surface.
 Same primitives.
 Different intensity per surface.
 We tell you so explicitly because rhetoric ("same architecture, different work") that doesn't admit the asymmetry overstates how clean the cross-surface mapping is.

 Not a chatbot.
 Chatbots answer questions.
-Mandaire holds your full context and acts on your behalf with disclosure mediated for every recipient.
+Mandaire holds your full context so your AI can act on your behalf, with disclosure mediated for every recipient.
 The difference is not incremental; it is structural.

 Not a productivity tool.
 Notion, Todoist, Asana organize work.
 Mandaire organizes the work and the relationships and the decisions and the judgment, with the privacy and disclosure architecture that lets you safely hand the system everything.

 Not a note-taking app.
 Storage is necessary but not sufficient.
-Mandaire ingests, reasons, mediates disclosure, and acts.
+Mandaire ingests, reasons, and mediates disclosure.
+Your AI acts.

 Not a hardware product.
 The Humane / Rabbit / Limitless arc destroyed $5B+ proving that AI does not need a new gadget.
 Mandaire runs on the phone and laptop you already have.